Image

 Research & Policy Analysis

 The Marshall Center promotes the notion of a lifelong and vibrant learning community.
-The Marshall Center, a U.S.-German partnership, is dedicated to conducting collaborative teaching, dialogue, and research into democratic security building, with a focus on identifying and analyzing challenges in order to discuss and promote security policy responses that uphold the national interests and values of friends and allies, while mitigating risk and escalation.
+The Marshall Center, a unique U.S.-German partnership, is dedicated to conducting collaborative teaching, dialogue, and research into democratic security building, with a focus on identifying and analyzing challenges in order to discuss and promote security policy responses that uphold the national interests and values of friends and Allies, while mitigating risk and escalation.

-• First, professional participants need an evidence-based, research-led teaching approach that addresses real world challenges.
-Research and policy analysis provide timely insights into pressing security concerns and challenges with the goal of building the capacity of U.S. and German friends and allies to respond to, manage, and mitigate sources of insecurity.
+• First, professional participants need an evidence-based, research-led teaching approach that addresses real-world challenges.
+Research and policy analysis provide timely insights into pressing security concerns and challenges with the goal of building the capacity of U.S. and German friends and Allies to respond to, manage, and mitigate sources of insecurity.

-Research at the Marshall Center involves collaborative efforts by Faculty, Fellows, and Alumni, leading to multi-partner research projects that result in publications.
-Research and policy analysis is supported by a world-class, open-access Research Library, boasting numerous open source databases.
+Research at the Marshall Center involves collaborative efforts by faculty, fellows, and alumni, leading to multipartner research projects that result in publications.
+Research and policy analysis is supported by a world-class, open-access research library, boasting numerous open-source databases.

 The Research Library advances and supports the learning, teaching, and research goals of our participants, faculty, and alumni.
 Our collection primarily focuses on global security, terrorism, cyberterrorism, international relations, strategic communication, as well as peace and stabilization operations, including crisis and conflict management.
-The library houses over 65,000 volumes of books and multimedia in English, German and Russian and subscribes to over 150 journals.
+The library houses over 65,000 volumes of books and multimedia in English, German, and Russian and subscribes to over 150 journals.
 We also offer access to a much larger collection by way of e-books, e-journals, online databases and other electronic resources that can be accessed from anywhere on-campus, or via the GlobalNET portal when off-campus.
 Our staff provides valuable services such as Research Guides and research skills instruction in classes and workshops, as well as individualized help.